 A remote file/folder is any file or folder on the server.

 Upload is copying data from the project TO the server, either local or remote.

 Download is copying data FROM the server to the project.

 After you have configured synchronization with a server, you can upload, download, and manage files on it directly from IntelliJ IDEA.
 Moreover, you can suppress uploading or downloading specific files or entire folders.
 Finally, you can optimize you workflow by configuring content roots so specific folders are not involved in indexing, which significantly saves project indexing time.

 Synchronization with servers, uploading, downloading, and managing files on them are provided via the Remote Hosts Access bundled plugin, which is by default enabled.
-If the plugin is disabled, activate it in the Plugins page of the Settings dialog box.
-For details, see Enabling and Disabling Plugins.
+If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
+For details, see Managing plugins.
 Note that the plugin is available only for the Ultimate Edition of IntelliJ IDEA.